hansreier/techreier/eDrops/src/main/resources/static/markdown/about/reier_en.md

 - TechReier refers to reliable sources.
 - TechReier cooperates with other professionals in agile product teams.

 This is the reason for this blog inspired website.
-Not sponsored by any company.
+Not sponsored or affiliated with any employer, company or organization.

 I am a senior software engineer living in Moelv, Innlandet, Norway with female partner.
 I enjoy nature, with walks, running, cross country skiing and orienteering.